-So as Writer in Residence she’ll receive a small bursary to support her to keep writing.
-(Yes, it’s one of our chosen ways to spend the money everyone put in the hat.
-If you have an idea of a literary project we could support then let us know.)
+As Poet in Residence she’ll receive a small bursary to support her to keep writing.
 And in exchange she’s going to write one new on-theme poem a month, read another of hers that can be old but is on-theme and read one on-theme poem by another poet.

 Coaching in spoken word performance and poetry writing